Institute of Health & Society

-Peer-reviewer for Australian Journal of Psychology, British Journal of Psychology, British Journal of Social Psychology, Cognition and Emotion, Evolution and Human Behavior, Evolutionary Psychology, International Journal of Psychology, Journal of Evolutionary Psychology, Journal of Gerontology: Psychological Science, Journal of Personality, Motivation and Emotion, Perception, Personal Relationships, Personality and Individual Differences, PLOS one.
+Peer-reviewer for Australian Journal of Psychology, British Journal of Psychology, British Journal of Social Psychology, Cognition and Emotion, Europe’s Journal of Psychology, Evolution and Human Behavior, Evolutionary Psychological Science, Journal of Evolutionary Psychology, Journal of Gerontology: Psychological Science, Journal of Health Psychology, Journal of Personality, Motivation and Emotion, Perception, Personal Relationships, Personality and Individual Differences, PLOS one

 Grant reviewer for the Economics and Social Research Council

 I have also conducted different consultancy sessions in the area of Emotional Intelligence for different organisations, Including Nissan UK, NHS, and the Tyne Gateway charity